Chat Pile: Musical style and influences

 In interviews, the band has described the themes of their music as "trying to capture the anxiety and fear of seeing the world fall apart," and "very consciously try to express and represent the feeling of living in the southern plains."
-They also take inspiration from other pieces of media including In a Glass Cage, Mysterious Skin, L'Humanite, Henry: Portrait of a Serial Killer, Continental Drift by Russell Banks, and Woman at Point Zero by Nawal El Saadawi.
+They also take inspiration from other pieces of media including In a Glass Cage, Mysterious Skin, L'Humanité, Henry: Portrait of a Serial Killer, Continental Drift by Russell Banks, Woman at Point Zero by Nawal El Saadawi, and the 1980 album Chipmunk Punk.

 The band describes their music as noise rock while acknowledging that audiences have also labeled them as sludge metal.
 Vocalist and songwriter Raygun Busch named Big Black as "probably our biggest influence."
 The Flenser describes Chat Pile as "[c]hanneling everything from the oppressive sludgy beat downs of Godflesh, the vulgar absurdity of The Jesus Lizard and the rebellious, post-modern experimentation of Sonic Youth".

 According to guitarist Luther Manhole, the band's sound also contains elements of post-punk, nu metal and grunge.
 Bassist Stin also cites Korn as an influence with "no shame" but also admitted that "most nu-metal is completely unlistenable, especially anything made after 1999."

-Busch's vocals are influenced by David Yow of The Jesus Lizard and Scratch Acid, Black Francis of Pixies and H.R. of Bad Brains.
+Busch's vocals are influenced by David Yow of the Jesus Lizard and Scratch Acid, Black Francis of Pixies and H.R. of Bad Brains.